-Postdoctoral Fellowship (PDF) Scheme
+ESRC Postdoctoral Fellowship (PDF) Scheme Competition 2020/21

-The 2020 PDF Scheme is now closed for applications
+The 2020/21 Competition is now closed

-Six Postdoctoral Fellowships are available from the SGSSS-DTP to start in October 2020.
+Six Postdoctoral Fellowships are available from the SGSSS-DTP to start in October 2021.
 All Fellows are required to have a mentor based at the institution where the Fellowship is held.
 The mentor should have experience and a strong interest in the applicant’s field of research but should not normally be the applicant’s PhD supervisor.
 We anticipate that many applicants will identify potential mentors independently, or with advice from previous supervisors/academic contacts.
 However, should candidates need assistance in identifying a suitable mentor, they should get in touch with your relevant HEI Champion or alternatively contact SGSSS directly.

-Applicants to Scottish institutions should note that the SGSSS-DTP has a two stage application process (see below for full details).
+Applicants to Scottish institutions should note that the SGSSS-DTP has a two-stage application process (see below for full details).
 Only applicants successful at Stage 1 will be invited to submit a full application at Stage 2:

-- Stage 1 Application Deadline is 14 January 2020
+- Stage 1 Application Deadline is 4pm 14 January 2021

-- Stage 2 Application Deadline is 4pm on 23 March 2020
+- Stage 2 Application Deadline is 4pm on 23 March 2021

 Applicants are not required to have previously held an ESRC-funded studentship in order to be eligible to apply.